 Toward a Dawn with No Dark to Follow

 Dharma by Dark Night

-My first practice journal, Dharma by Dark Night, was so titled not only because of the allusion to the Dark Night of the Soul, also known as the “knowledges of suffering” as delineated by Ingram – difficult cyclic insight stages – but also because I formally practiced late at night, on the cushion, during the year that I dwelled in the Dharma Underground.
-This is a journal whose entries I’m still transferring from what I rescued from the Underground when I fled, or was banished.
-When I’m finished with the transfers, this journal will be complete and static.
-My favorite journal, especially for the Dharma Underground entries, it covers mainly the year between stream entry and the final of numerous altercations with Daniel, which ended our friendship, our book collaboration, my admittance to the Underground (and Overground), and my adherence to Theravadin methods and all four-path models of enlightenment.
+My first practice journal, Dharma by Dark Night, was so titled not only because of the allusion to the Dark Night of the Soul, also known as the “knowledges of suffering” as delineated by Ingram—difficult cyclic insight stages—but also because I formally practiced late at night, on the cushion, during the year that I dwelled in the Dharma Underground.
+This is a journal covers mainly the year between stream entry and the final departure from Daniel’s online spaces, collaboration with him, and adherence to Theravadin methods and all four-path models of enlightenment.

 Dharma By Daylight

 The Theravadin Dark Night metaphor corresponds with the mostly Theravadin leg of my journey; the Daylight metaphor, evoking post-awakening focus on daily relative reality, subtly alludes to the Indo-Tibetan metaphor for the illuminating but unfindable essence of mind: clear light.